omdevteam/om/docs_src/documentation_what_is_an_om_monitor.rst

 (or **Layers**, in OM parlance):

-* A part which deals with the running logic of the program (set up and finalization of the worker and master nodes, communication between the nodes, etc.).
+* A part which deals with the running logic of the program (set up and finalization of the processing and collecting nodes, communication between the nodes, etc.).
 This is called **Parallelization Layer**.

 * A part that deals with the retrieval of data from a facility and with the extraction of information from it.
 This is the **Data Retrieval Layer**.